 The Medical Billing training program is delivered in partnership with LaGuardia Community College, Weill Cornell Medicine, and the Harvard Business School Club of New York.
 The program prepares participants to work in the billing and revenue cycle departments of medical organizations to help them receive reimbursement for their services.
 Medical billers in New York City typically earn about $40,000 annually.

-Applications for the Spring 2020 cohort are currently closed.
+Applications are currently closed.
 Learn more about the Medical Billing training program.

 NCLEX-RN Preparation for Foreign-Trained Nurses

 The NCLEX-RN Preparation for Foreign-Trained Nurses training program is delivered in partnership with LaGuardia Community College and its Welcome Back Center.
 The program prepares individuals who worked as nurses in their home countries to pass the NYS Registered Nurse licensing exam, the National Council Licensure Examination for Registered Nurses (NCLEX-RN).
 Participants in this program will gain the English language and nursing skills they need to pass the exam and gain employment as Registered Nurses with hospitals and other employers.
 Registered Nurses in New York City make an average of $75,000 annually.

 Applications for this program are currently closed.
 Learn more about the NCLEX-RN training program and apply.